-In October 1982, Kiss finally and powerfully broke out of a career-threatening creative tailspin with their 10th studio album, Creatures of the Night.
+Kiss finally broke out of a career-threatening creative tailspin in October 1982 with their 10th studio album, Creatures of the Night.

-It was barely five years before that the makeup-wearing group were on top of the world, selling out stadiums and releasing hit album after hit album.
+Barely five years before, the makeup-wearing group were on top of the world, selling out stadiums and releasing hit album after hit album.

 By all accounts, Criss checked out during the making of Dynasty, although he remained on the credits and cover art of that and Unmasked.
 Similarly, Frehley was mostly M.I.A. from the Elder project and completely absent for the recording of Creatures of the Night, but the group kept him on the cover so that replacement drummer Eric Carr was the only was the only new face fans saw.

 When they entered the studio, Kiss were determined to make their new album what they had originally intended Music From 'The Elder' to be – a loud, brash return to their hard-rock roots.
 This time out they not only stuck to that plan, they may have overshot it a bit, venturing deeper into heavy metal territory than they ever had before.

 "I thought [Creatures] was great," Stanley says in Kiss: Behind the Mask.
 "It really was us reclaiming our purpose.
 We'd become complacent, wealthy and deluded ... that album had a purpose."

 Listen to Kiss' 'Creatures of the Night'